muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6480
 * Same as 6475+ but with missing 3 sensors.
+* Data needed for plot for experiment 3.

 ## 6481
 * Long run with 3 sensors.
-Do we need this for a result in experiment 3?
+Do we need this for a result in experiment 2?

+## 6482, 6483
+* Runs wihout inner wall.
+* 3 sensors only due to being max limit of the drone.
+* Two runs with diffrent run lengths.
+* Perhaps nice to use for the thesis?
+* No clue!

 # Advisory
 * Are parallel processes even possible with the unity config files?
 Dat seems questionable ... feature may need another look.